tidymodels/tidymodels.org/learn/develop/models/index.html.md

 :::

 A similar call can be used to define the class probability module (if they can be computed).
 The format is identical to the `class` module but the output is expected to be a tibble with columns for each factor level.

 As an example of the `post` function, the data frame created by `mda:::predict.mda()` will be converted to a tibble.
 The arguments are `x` (the raw results coming from the predict method) and `object` (the parsnip model fit object).
 The latter has a sub-object called `lvl` which is a character string of the outcome's factor levels (if any).

 We register the probability module.
-There is a template function that makes this slightly easier to format the objects:
+There is a template function that makes it slightly easier to format the objects:

 ::: {.cell layout-align="center"}